farmOS/farmOS/README.md

 FARM CROP
 =========

-Provides a "Crops" vocabulary and data architecture.
+Provides features for managing farm crops.

 This module is part of the [FarmOS](http://drupal.org/project/farm) distribution.